ebrooly/pstnxsip/README.md

 Made many changes on codes found on github to make resource optimization.
 Still there are some points.
 For example, there is no audio buffer.
 This causes modem transmit buffer underruns sometimes and produces some noise.

+For security concerns you may need to add a check in the code when IP phone receives 'INVITE' message; if calling user is the same account you have -or authorized-.

 # Thanks to:
 - https://github.com/ophub for amlogic-s9xxx-armbian/releases